-The overall purpose of this Co-create NEB Call for Proposals is to resolve challenges faced by cities and periurban and rural areas by focusing on innovation and action in public spaces through citizen engagement in their re-design.
-It aims to work on activities that engage citizens and end-users to identify relevant challenges and create citizen-generated transdisciplinary projects in their communities, aligned with the New European Bauhaus initiative.
-In addition, in accordance with the cities and peri-urban area and rural area cross-sectoral challenges, we encourage mapping challenges and the development of solutions in collaboration with citizens based on a demand-led approach.
+The overall purpose of this Connect NEB Call for Proposals is to activate citizen generated solutions and initiatives to resolve challenges facing European cities and peri-urban and rural areas to facilitate the exchange of knowledge between people and to create citizen generated transdisciplinary projects that address sustainability, quality of experience and inclusiveness.
+In alignment with the city, peri-urban area and rural area cross-sectoral challenges, we encourage mapping challenges and the development of solutions in collaboration with citizens based on a demand-led approach.
+It aims to work on activities in which citizens and end-users are engaged and asked to identify relevant challenges in their community aligned with New European Bauhaus thematic axes.

-EIT Community NEB aims to support activities in which cities and peri-urban and rural areas can act to deliver on their commitments and public realm development plans laid out in their strategic plans and are empowered to co-create potential solutions that incorporate the New European Bauhaus approach into process of reflection aligned with the initiative.
-It is expected to lead the co-creation of new solutions, products and services with citizens, thereby empowering them to implement innovations in their communities and to trigger change by actively influencing local policies.
-Citizen engagement that reflects the diversity of voices in the community is essential to developing successful long-term solutions that meet the needs of the wider community.
-Working together in a shared endeavour for a common higher goal will results in a true synergy of innovation, creativity, and design, thus improving citizens' quality of life in cities and driving green and digital transformations.
+The EIT Community NEB aims to support activities in which cities and peri-urban and rural areas can act to deliver on their commitments and action plans laid out in their strategic plans and are empowered to cocreate potential solutions embedding the New European Bauhaus approach into a process of reflection aligned with the initiative.
+It is expected to encourage/incentivise the take-up of more sustainable habits through the co-creation of new solutions, products and services with citizens, thereby empowering them to implement innovations in their communities and trigger change by actively influencing local policies.
+Citizen engagement that reflects the diversity of voices in the community is essential to develop successful, long-term solutions that meet the needs of the wider community.
+Working together in a shared endeavour for a common higher goal, results in a true synergy of innovation, creativity, and design, thus improving citizens' quality of life in cities and driving green and digital transformations.
 For citizens, this can increase their engagement with and social acceptance of change and encourage a shift towards more sustainable behaviours and mindsets.
+For the private sector, this can help adapt and tackle regulatory frameworks and reconsider the fundamental value systems and norms that underpin them.
 Successful citizen engagement will increase the ability to create, experiment, demonstrate, scale and deploy innovative solutions for a just, equitable and prosperous future.

-3.2 Objective of the Call
+3.2 Call objective

-The primary focus of the Co-create NEB Call for Proposals is to co-create and build sustainable, beautiful and inclusive public space and demonstrate new solutions to boost the transformation of our cities and peri-urban and rural areas.
+The primary focus of the Connect NEB Call for Proposals is to deploy inspirational beautiful, sustainable, and inclusive project proposals and demonstrate new solutions to boost the transformation of our cities, peri-urban areas and rural areas.

-All proposals must comply with the following requirements to ensure that the project scope is appropriate:
+All proposals must comply with the following requirements to ensure that the project scope is appropriated: